High-tech hotel wars: Sleeping in China just got more futuristic

 The hotel brand has introduced a few new features aimed at tech-savvy travelers since the pair teamed up in in August 2017.

-Earlier this year, it rolled out a "Post Pay" functionality -- a wallet-free, express check-out service -- for Chinese travelers across 1,000 Marriott hotels.
+Earlier this year, it rolled out Alibaba Group's "Post Post Pay" functionality -- a wallet-free, express check-out service -- for Chinese travelers across 1,000 Marriott hotels.

 "Chinese consumers widely embrace technology solutions that make life more efficient -- the rapid growth of mobile usage and mobile payment adoption demonstrate this," says Roe.